-While the merits of BMW's new design direction have been hotly debated, experts at TheCarConnection.com find almost universal agreement that the 2010 BMW 1-Series definitely looks like a BMW—it's just not as elegantly proportioned as others in the family.
+While the merits of BMW's new design direction have been hotly debated, experts at TheCarConnection.com find almost universal agreement that the 2010 1-Series looks like a BMW, it's just not proportioned especially elegantly.

-The 1-Series shares the long hood and short deck of the 3-Series, but is smaller.
-Its 104.7-inch wheelbase is 4 inches shorter than the 3-Series Coupe, but its truncated shape is shy of its bigger sibling by half a foot.
-Overall width is almost 3 inches narrower.
-The overall effect is that the 1-Series is a bit abbreviated, and some might not think that its proportions are quite as “right” as those of the 3-Series.
+Sharing the long hood, short deck look of the 3-Series, the 1-Series is caled down.
+It rides ona 104.7-inch wheelbase that's about four inches behind the 3-Series two-door, but the 1's truncated shape is overall shy by its bigger sibling by about half a foot.
+Overall width comes in nearly 3 inches less.
+The effect is that the 1-Series is a little abbreviated, and some might not think that its proportions are quite as “right” as those of the 3-Series.

-Road & Track feels that the BMW 1-Series's “execution is more in tune with E36-based coupes, the two-generation forebear of the current 3 Series."
+Road & Track reports that the 1-Series's “execution is more in tune with E36-based coupes [sold in the 1990s].”

-Inside, the new BMW 2010 1-Series features traditional BMW styling, which is to say that the car is very clean and upscale.
-ConsumerGuide feels that while the “audio and climate controls are mounted somewhat low,” they are still “easy to reach and simple to decipher and adjust,” while Popular Mechanics comments that the BMW 1-Series is “nearly identical to the 3-Series,” a car that reviewers and customers alike have stamped with their approval.
+Traditional BMW looks can be found inside, which means that the 1-Series is clean and upmarket if a little light on flair.
+ConsumerGuide reports that while the “audio and climate controls are mounted somewhat low,” they are still “easy to reach and simple to decipher and adjust,” while Popular Mechanics says that the 1-Series is “nearly identical to the 3-Series,” a car that reviewers and customers alike have stamped with their approval.